Creating Email Sequences and Sales Funnels – Part 2

 Making money with your email content relies on a well-honed strategy.
 A primary method for succeeding is by use of an email sequence sales funnel.
 It’s what turns readers into subscribers and then into customers.

 In part one, we looked at the core locations your prospects fall into.
-We discussed the main objectives your blog and email content must have.
+We discussed the main objectives of your blog and the email content must-have.
 You learned about developing the most effective content for your ideal prospect.
 You identified an end goal and we discussed content pathways that guide your prospects toward the desired action you wish them to take.